Adults: It’s Not Too Late

 Understanding adult dyslexia starts with self-awareness.

 Please check each sign you have seen or are currently seeing in yourself or a loved one.
-If you check three or more of the following, we encourage you to complete the form and submit it below to receive more information.
+If you check three or more of the following, we encourage you to complete the form and submit it below to receive more information from us.

 If you prefer a physical copy, you can download the form HERE.